 You can use the online library catalogue to search for books, audiobooks or DVDs; or to reserve or renew items.

-In addition you can borrow up to four ebooks from our eBooks.
+In addition you can borrow up to four ebooks, eaudiobooks or emagazines from each of our apps.

 You can renew books using the online library catalogue as long as you know your library barcode and four-digit PIN.
 Ask a member of library staff if you do not know your PIN.

 You can renew or return loans from any of Reading’s libraries at any branch, regardless of where they were issued.
 You can also renew your items by phone.

 You can renew items up to four times as long as they have not been reserved by another user.

 We can email you just before items are due back – contact us to activate this service.
 You can also check when your loans are due back by logging into your account on the public catalogue at any time.

 We no longer charge overdue fines and hire charges for books, audiobooks and DVDs.
 We have produced a detailed list of our library charges for you to refer to.

 We run lots of activities for children including rhymetimes for under 5s, craft and game groups.
 Have a look at our What’s On Reading events and activities page to find out more.

 We run lots of regular activities for adults, including coffee mornings, craft groups and talks by authors, amongst other things.
 Have a look at our What’s On Reading events and activities page to find out more.

 Central Library has a Local Studies collection on the second floor.
 This contains books, photographs, newspapers, maps, magazines, newsletters and ephemera from all around Berkshire.